-According to Poonam Muttreja, Executive Director, PFI “With young people making up almost one-fifth of our population it is imperative that we look closely at the implications of COVID-19 and the lockdown on their health and wellbeing.
+According to Poonam Muttreja, Executive Director, Population Foundation of India, “With young people making up almost one-fifth of our population it is imperative that we look closely at the implications of COVID-19 and the lockdown on their health and wellbeing.
 COVID-19 will have far reaching consequences not only on their health but also their education and social lives.
 It will increase vulnerability to violence and deepen existing inequalities.
-The studies released by PFI provide critical data insights.
+The studies released by Population Foundation of India provide critical data insights.
 Recommendations emerging from these studies will contribute to the development of more responsible and comprehensive policies, programs and interventions for adolescent health in India.
-PFI’s research at this critical juncture is a testimony to our strong commitment to young people’s health and wellbeing.”
+Population Foundation of India’s research at this critical juncture is a testimony to our strong commitment to young people’s health and wellbeing.”

 The studies revealed that young people in India were well aware of COVID-19, its symptoms, care, and safety measures, but that they continued to face several challenges in their access to reproductive health and mental well-being.

 The need to strengthen the basic information that is disseminated for public consumption during a public health emergency.
 A concerted effort needs to be made to ensure that information reaches socially marginalized communities, like SCs and STs and media dark areas.

 Frontline Health Workers were critical in multiple roles – as sources of information, for reporting suspected symptoms, accessing primary healthcare facilities and sources of mental health information.
 As the foundation of the public health system, these FLWs need to be strengthened, trained and empowered going forward.